uktrade/platform-tools/README.md

 poetry publish
 ```

-Check the [PyPi Release history](https://pypi.org/project/dbt-platform-helper/#history) to make sure the package has been updated.
+Check the [PyPI Release history](https://pypi.org/project/dbt-platform-helper/#history) to make sure the package has been updated.

 For an optional manual check, install the package locally and test everything works as expected.